 Robin.
-Rose, when you believed I was a simple farmer, I believe you loved me?
+(Holding her with both hands on Centre) Rose, when you believed I was a simple farmer, I believe you loved me?

 Rose.
-Madly, passionately!
+(Jumping up and down on the spot) Madly, passionately!

 Robin.
 But, when I became a bad baronet, you very properly loved Richard instead?